Daniel-J-S/Student-Facing-Website-PWA/src/page-content/course-details.md

 ## Graduation Requirements

-You will be required to meet 80% completion of homework assignments at the end of each unit, and complete all project requirements.
+All homework assignments must be completed by the end of each unit.
+All project requirements.
 As this is an intense, fast-paced course, only 3 absences will be allowed.

 <br>
 <br>